UNIVERSITY CHANCELLORS COUNCIL

 The University Chancellors Council (UCC) was established in 2004 as the University Chancellors Conference and renamed to the University Chancellors Council in 2007.

-The current Convenor of the UCC is Professor Peter Shergold AC, Chancellor of Western Sydney University, who is supported by a sub-committee made up of other University Chancellors from around Australia.
+The current Convenor of the UCC is Mr Stephen Gerlach AM, Chancellor of Flinders University, who is supported by a sub-committee made up of other University Chancellors from around Australia.

 Previous convenors of the UCC have included: